, the AI-to-EHR boundary control point. · On the roadmap: the Living EHR, the full platform described below.

 No finding enters the chart without provenance.
 Every AI classification includes confidence scoring.
 If the AI is not confident enough, it tells you instead of guessing.

-Interactive walkthroughs showing how Open_C works in the scenarios you deal with every day.
-Split-screen view: clinical encounter on the left, Open_C governance on the right.
+Interactive walkthroughs showing how Open C works in the scenarios you deal with every day.
+Split-screen view: clinical encounter on the left, Open C governance on the right.

 Watch CEE work alongside a provider in real time.
 The copilot cues questions, builds the differential, and suggests a plan as the conversation unfolds.